CTAR’s Updated Coronavirus Guidance

 Members may make appointments for services including store purchases, lockbox pickup and limited repair drop-off*.
 We will employ a curbside pickup approach for the safety of all parties.
 Products and services will be available for pick up at your designated time in front of the building.

 Appointments will be available in 15-minute slots from 10am-4pm on Tuesdays and Thursdays.
+Appointments are also now available on Fridays from 10am-2pm.
+Friday appointments will be available beginning this Friday, October 16.

 Social distancing practices will be strictly adhered to and all pickup areas will be sanitized by a professional cleaning crew each day.